skupperproject/skupper-example-postgresql/README.md

 ## Summary

-In this tutorial, you will create a Virtual Application Nework that enables communications across the public and private clusters.
-You will then deploy a PostgresSQL database instance to a private cluster and attach it to the Virtual Application Network.
+In this tutorial, we have seen how to create a Virtual Application Nework that enables communications across the public and private clusters.
+We deployed a PostgresSQL database instance into a private cluster and attached it to the Virtual Application Network.
-It will enable clients on different public clusters attached to the Virtual Application Nework to transparently access the database without the need for additional networking setup (e.g. no vpn or firewall rules required).
+This configuration enabled the clients from different public clusters attached to the Virtual Application Network to transparently access the database without the need of additional networking setup (e.g. no vpn or firewall rules required).

 ## Cleaning up